-The white grape variety comes from Turkey; the name means "Grandfather Dede Beyazi".
-Synonyms are Ahmet Bey, Aseri, Hasan Dede, Sungurlu.
-In spite of apparently indicative synonyms or morphological similarities, it should not be confused with the Kalecik Karasi or Sungurlu varieties.
-According to DNA analyses carried out in 2005, it is identical with the Aseri variety.
-In addition, a parent-offspring relationship was established with the no longer cultivated Sungurlu variety.
-There is also a red variety called Hasandede Siyahi, but nothing is known about a possible relationship.
-The medium ripening vine is resistant to various vine diseases.
-It produces high alcohol white wines of simple quality, but is mainly used as a table grape and for the production of Pekmes(grape syrup).
-The variety is cultivated in the Kirikkale province east of Ankara in Central Anatolia.
-However, no stock was reported in 2010 (Kym Anderson).
+The white grape variety originates from Turkey; the name means "Grandfather Dede Beyazi".
+Synonyms are Ahmet Bey, Azeri, Yellow Hasandede, Hasan Dede, Hasandede, Khassandede and Sungurlu.
+Despite seemingly suggestive synonyms or morphological similarities, it should not be confused with the Kalecik Karasi or Sungurlu varieties.
+According to DNA analyses carried out in 2005, it is identical with the Azeri variety.
+Furthermore, a parent-offspring relationship to the no longer cultivated variety Sungurlu was found.
+There is also a red variety called Hasandede Siyahi; however, nothing is known about a possible genetic relationship.
+The medium-maturing vine is resistant to various vine diseases.
+It produces white wines of simple quality with high alcohol content, but is mainly used as table grape and for the production of pekmes(grape syrup).
+The variety is cultivated in the province of Kirikkale east of Ankara in central Anatolia.
+However, no stocks were reported in 2016 (Kym Anderson statistics).